jpmorganchase/payments/README.md

 ## Project structure

-The codebase is built with React and Tailwind css.
+The codebase is built with React and Tailwind css on the frontend and express on the backend.

 ## Running Locally

+### Using Mocked Data

+#### Backend

+Navigate to server/dataController.js and uncomment/comment the code described in the getData method.
+Then:

+    yarn install
+    yarn start

+#### Frontend

+    cd client
+    yarn install
+    yarn start

+### Hitting APIs

+#### Backend
+    yarn install
+    yarn start

+#### Frontend

+    cd client
     yarn install
     yarn start

 ### Deprecation warnings